-- 22. Where an elective surgical procedure is anticipated; and it carries the potential risk of incontinence post operatively, the healthcare professional who is managing their care must consult with or refer the individual to the specialist bladder and bowel services prior to the operation (e.g., prostate surgery). - 23.
-Absorbent pads will not be supplied before the individual person has undergone a comprehensive clinical assessment.
+- 23. Where an elective surgical procedure is anticipated; and it carries the potential risk of incontinence post operatively, the healthcare professional who is managing their care must consult with or refer the individual to the specialist bladder and bowel services prior to the operation (e.g., prostate surgery). - 24.
+Absorbent products will not be supplied before the individual person has undergone a comprehensive clinical assessment.
 Exceptions to this are for individuals at the end of life or for unplanned inpatient hospital admissions during the period of an acute illness, where a comprehensive clinical assessment is not possible.
 However, an assessment must be undertaken once an acute episode has stabilised.
 Assessment must be undertaken prior to discharge if incontinence is unresolved.
-Discharge from hospital must not be delayed for the patient with identified continence needs; an assessment must be made a priority issue prior to discharge. - 24.
-During their hospital stay, all individuals with incontinence must have a continence assessment or reassessment completed and any first line treatment initiated (Table 1).
-Where a continence assessment has previously been performed, this information must be transferrable between settings and reviewed accordingly.
+Discharge from hospital must not be delayed for the patient with identified continence needs; an assessment must be made a priority issue prior to discharge. - 25.
+During their hospital stay, all individuals with incontinence must have a clinical assessment or reassessment completed and any first line treatment initiated (Table 1).
+Where a clinical assessment has previously been performed, this information must be transferrable between settings and reviewed accordingly through partnership working.
 In unresolved incontinence or in more complex cases, referral should be made to inpatient continence services if available.
 If incontinence has not resolved prior to discharge home, the hospital team must refer the patient for further clinical assessment on their return home.
 The hospital must have a robust discharge process in place to ensure individuals are assessed by an accountable healthcare professional (refer to accountability in sections 1.1 and 4.1.4).
-An interim pad supply must continue until reassessed in the community setting, to ensure that the patient is not placed at immediate risk.
-Individuals may need to self-fund supplementary pads until a community continence assessment has taken place, which can be as long as 8 to 12 weeks.
+An interim product supply must continue until reassessed in the community setting, to ensure that the patient is not placed at immediate risk.
+For those who can, individuals may wish to self-fund supplementary products until a community continence assessment has taken place, which can be as long as 8 to 12 weeks.
+If unable to self-purchase, priority may need to be given.